Wren Privacy Policy

 We use the following services to operate Wren:

-- WorkOS — authentication.
-Stores your email, optional name, and password hash (for the email + password sign-in method).
-Issues the session tokens your devices use to talk to Wren.
-WorkOS's Radar feature collects device fingerprint signals during sign-in (browser, OS, IP characteristics) for fraud prevention only — never advertising
+- Clerk — authentication.
+Stores your email, optional name, and password hash (for the email + password sign-in method) and issues the session tokens your devices use to talk to Wren.
+Collects device/bot signals during sign-in for fraud prevention only — never advertising

-- Resend — transactional email delivery.
-Sends authentication emails (sign-in links, password resets, email-change confirmations) and the confirmation email you receive after deleting your account
+- Resend — email delivery.
+Sends authentication emails (sign-in links, password resets, email-change confirmations), the confirmation email you receive after deleting your account, the waitlist confirmation email (double opt-in), and any marketing email we send (e.g., a periodic digest), each carrying a one-click unsubscribe

 - Postmark — inbound email processing